 11. Poor eliminator pattern, also called the Double O Pattern, with at least three very low metal readings, is a burnout indicator.
 Six poor eliminator indicators is a double burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
 The minerals to look for are copper, iron, manganese, lead, mercury, cadmium, arsenic, aluminum and nickel.

 When more than one of these indicators are revealed, one refers to the situation as double burnout, triple burnout or perhaps quadruple or quintuple burnout.

-burnout patterns appear on the first or even the second hair mineral
+of the adrenal burnout patterns appear on the first or even the second hair

-other factors such as toxic metals rarely mask or cause the test to be skewed
+because other factors such as toxic metals rarely mask or cause the test to be

 Program design.
 The specific patterns revealed on the hair mineral test are not only helpful to assess the condition of the adrenal glands.
 They also tell us how to proceed to correct the condition.
 The patterns tell us a person’s oxidation type, oxidation rate, tendency for inflammation and infection, deficiencies of important minerals such as zinc and others, and much more.
 Using this information, a program is designed that will slowly rebalance the body chemistry, improve the functioning of all the glands, and restore health.

 Blood, urine and saliva hormone testing.
 Many holistic doctors today are testing the levels of adrenal hormones in the blood, urine or saliva.
 I do not use these tests, as a rule, for the following reasons:

 1. They are not needed.
 We find the hair mineral test, when understood properly, provides plenty of information about adrenal activity and how to correct the diet and lifestyle, and recommend other healing modalities to rebuild the adrenal glands.